Monopavo/100-days-todo-app/README.md

 My second React project as part of the #100DaysOfCode challenge.

-This project was built using Vite and JavaScript.
+This unguided project was built using Vite and JavaScript.